code-dot-org/code-dot-org/TESTING.md

 cd shared
 bundle exec ruby -Itest ./test/path/to/your/test.rb
 ```

-### Pegasus Tests
-`cd pegasus && rake test` will run all of our pegasus Ruby tests.
-This usually takes ~20 seconds to run.

-Pegasus tests depend on the `pegasus_test` database.
-If you have database-related errors, you can recreate and reseed the test database with `RAILS_ENV=test rake test:reset_dependencies`.
-This will take about four minutes.
-(Note that this must be run from the `pegasus/` directory.
-Also note that in some environments, `bundle exec` should be included like this: `RAILS_ENV=test bundle exec rake test:reset_dependencies`.)

-Pegasus tests also depend on some local utilities being installed.
-See [SETUP.md](SETUP.md) and make sure you have `pdftk` and `enscript` installed.

-To run one test file in pegasus, run `rake test TEST=<path-to-test-file>` (e.g. `rake test TEST=test/test_dev_routes.rb`).

 ### Dealing with test failures (non-Eyes)
 Our tests are pretty reliable, but not entirely reliable.
 If you see a test failure, you should investigate it and not immediately assume it is spurious.